Chittesh195/Signal-Processing-2/README.md

 ---

-## 🧪 Recommendations for Future Work
+## 💡 Recommendations for Future Enhancements

-- Enhance accuracy using advanced facial landmark models.
+- Integrate more advanced facial detection models for increased robustness.
-- Integrate other physiological signals (e.g., heart rate).
+- Incorporate additional physiological signals (e.g., heart rate) for multimodal analysis.
-- Optimize system for low-light or nighttime driving environments.
+- Improve performance in low-light environments for nighttime usability.

 ---

-## 📜 License
+## 📄 License

-Feel free to use or adapt this project for educational and research purposes.
+This project is intended for educational and research use only.
+Feel free to modify or extend it with proper attribution.